dbohdan/recur/README.md

 recur --condition 'exit(0) if code != 0 else False' sh -c 'exit 1'
 ```

-In the following example we stop early and do not retry when the command's exit code indicates incorrect usage.
+In the following example we stop early and do not retry when the command's exit code indicates incorrect usage or a problem with the installation.

 ```shell
 recur --condition 'code == 0 or (code in {1, 2, 3, 4} and exit(code))' curl "$url"